Adult Macular Degeneration

 This procedure involves injecting a light-sensitive dye into your blood.
 The affected areas in the back of the eye are then treated with a special laser light.
 The light activates the dye to destroy certain blood vessels.
 It takes less than 30 minutes.
 You may need to have additional treatments.

 Another way to treat wet AMD is an injection of a special medication.
 It is called a vascular endothelial growth factor (VEGF) inhibitor.
 The medication is injected into the vitreous (fluid) in the back of the eye.
 It usually needs to be repeated multiple times.

-- Eat a healthy diet that is rich in fruits and vegetables.
+- Eat a healthy diet that is rich in fruits and green, leafy vegetables.